LwMQ Hashing and Auxiliary API

 The resulting CRCs are meant to be used for message data corruption/validation checks.
 Each CRC correspond to some CRC standard but there are so many we had to pick some.
 For generic CRC’s not provided here, you can use any external CRC library.

-Picking a CRC size depends on your risk aversion.
-See https://en.wikipedia.org/wiki/Cyclic_redundancy_check for the theory.
+Picking a CRC size depends on your risk aversion and how much space you can devote to message integrity verification.
+See CRC (Wikipedia) for the theory.

-A HMAC is nothing more than an encrypted hash: if they don’t know the key, it will be super-hard for them to generate the correct hash for a particular payload.
+HMACs are nothing more than encrypted hashes: if they don’t know the secret key, it will be super-hard for them to generate the correct encrypted hash for a particular payload.

 Some security architects advocate that authentication or encryption must be super-strong or not be used at all.
 Here at LwMQ we think that a little security is better than no security.
 We also believe in the defense-in-depth principle where multiple layers of security are used conjointly to form a better defense.